 Points to Note:

-• Don’t be disheartened when new colleagues assume you’re stuck in the Stone Age when it comes to technology – prove them wrong.
+Don’t be disheartened when new colleagues assume you’re stuck in the Stone Age when it comes to technology.
+Prove them wrong instead.
 If you actually do need to brush up on your tech skills, though, try to do so as soon as possible.

-• Expecting to replicate the level of success of your previous job/career can be unrealistic – remember that it took you close to thirty years to get where you were before.
-At the same time, it’s not a bad thing to continue to be ambitious and to want to grow.
-Try to maintain a balance between your expectations and reality.
+Expecting to replicate the level of success of your previous job or career can be unrealistic – remember that it took you close to thirty years to get where you were before.
+But you can use your experience and maturity to set yourself apart from younger candidates.